How do I get a graduate job in journalism and writing for the web?

 Trade publications also normally offer the opportunity to cover breaking news stories in important fields from different angles.
 A fledgling reporter can start out in niche areas like environmental and scientific reporting on a higher level of pay than at a small local newspaper and progress towards a similar topic area on a national newspaper.

 A ‘writing job’ doesn’t mean that you get taken on immediately by Bloomsbury as a replacement for JK Rowling.
 Almost everyone believes they can write, which makes this a competitive job to get into.
-If you’re not going into journalism and are not an established author there are three main ways to make a living as a writer.
+If you’re not going into journalism and are not an established author there are two main ways to make a living as a writer.

 Freelancing can be tough if you are just starting out.
 It requires a network of contacts, a published portfolio of work to present to potential clients, a constant flow of ideas and sources of information to refer to.
 Work can range from full on reporting and writing to website listings, guest blogs and advertorial content.
 You will need to be driven, motivated, organised, creative, good with people and have exceptional English language knowledge and ability.
 Getting paid can take a while, and you need to manage your own taxes and invoices to avoid potential disputes with employers or the law.